learning-at-home/hivemind/README.md

 ## Citation

-If you found hivemind or its underlying algorithms useful for your experiments, please cite the following source:
+If you found hivemind or its underlying algorithms useful for your research, please cite the relevant papers:

 ```
 @misc{hivemind,